lalalilulu/calculator/README.md

 ## Demo app for lesson
 ### To start
-Execute this command  `npm install` to install all dependencies in your project
+Execute this command  `npm install` to install all dependencies in your project.

-next step is run your application:  `npm start`
+Next step is run your application:  `npm start`

 Here it is.